gbmhunter/blog/content/pcb-design/component-packages/sod-143-component-package/_index.md

 The `SOT-143` is a smallish 4-pinned SMD package which is easily distinguishable by having one wider lead compared with the other 3.

-{{% img src="sot-143-3d-model-digikey.png" width="300px" caption="A 3D model of the SOT-143 component package[^bib-digikey-stm6315rbw13f].
+{{% figure src="sot-143-3d-model-digikey.png" width="300px" caption="A 3D model of the SOT-143 component package[^bib-digikey-stm6315rbw13f].
 On the upside down render, you can clearly see the 1 wider lead." %}}

 ## References